RatJuggler/my-production-docker-build/README.md

 This is still a work in progress and is my attempt at a unified build/deployment process for the various projects I'm running on my
 Raspberry Pi farm.

-Building of application/website images is done in the respective projects and this project only builds an ingress proxy using my production Nginx configuration files from [Nginx HTTP server boilerplate configs](https://github.com/RatJuggler/server-configs-nginx/tree/production).
+At the moment I have a build script which can be run to create all the images required:

+    ./build.sh

+The script clones only the minimum source code required (no history) for each project and then uses the projects compose file to create the images for that project.

-Everything is then tied together with a base docker-compose file for testing supplemented by an override file for production.
+Everything is then tied together with a base docker-compose file in this project to orchestrate the images.
+This file also includes an additional ingress proxy image to route requests to the other projects.
+The base file creates this image without any SSL/CSP security for testing with an override file for production.
+The production file creates the ingress proxy image with the SSL certificates and CSP settings included (see Note below).

-You can test how the override file will be applied using:
+You can see how the override file will be applied using:

-    docker-compose -f ./docker-compose.yml -f ./docker-compose-production.yml config
+    docker-compose -f docker-compose.yml -f docker-compose-production.yml config

 ### Golden Images